-Our Risk Management function aims to identify the risks relating to its risk-taking activities, processes, systems and where appropriate to set the level of risk we are willing to assume as risk appetite.
-In particular, to achieve this by establishing effective risk management policies and procedures that ensure compliance with regulatory requirements and mitigate business risks.
+The aim of our Risk Management function is to identify the risks relating to its risk-taking activities, processes, systems and where appropriate to set the level of risk we are willing to assume as risk appetite.
+In particular, to achieve this by establishing effective risk management policies and procedures that ensure compliance with regulatory requirements and mitigates business risks.

-Also, the risk management strategies and processes will facilitate the process of an ongoing assessment and maintenance of the amounts, types, and distribution of internal capital that Derayah considers adequate to cover the level of risks to which it might be exposed.
-We keep investing in enhancing our risk controls during the year 2021 to stay current and meet the best Saudi markets risk management framework requirements and considering the changes in regulations, Derayah invested in Risk-software, to assess the review of the risk management framework that is complying with the recent local and global guidelines.
+Also, the risk management strategies and processes will facilitate the process of an on-going assessment and maintenance of the amounts, types, and distribution of internal capital that Derayah considers adequate to cover the level of risks to which it might be exposed to.
+We keep investing in enhancing our risk controls as during the year 2020 we engaged one of the big four firms to assist us in reviewing and updating our end to end risk management framework that is compliant with the CMA regulation and aligned with international best practices on risk management following the COSO ERM Framework.